UdayLab/codeData/README.md

 # codeData
-To evaluate with each dataset: python3 spaitialSPADE.py inputFile, neighborFile, OutputFile, minSup separater:
-*three different maxdistance neighborfiles for each dataset.Air and Traffic datasets are real distance.The others are randomly taken.
+To evaluate with each dataset: python3 spaitialSPADE.py inputFile, neighborFile, OutputFile, minSup separater\n *three different maxdistance neighborfiles for each dataset.Air and Traffic datasets are real distance.The others are randomly taken.

 # Example